tigera-solutions/calicocloud-kaas-workshop-demo/EKS-cloud-demo/modules/app-service-control.md

     The access should be allowed once the egress policy is in place.

-    Now as we have proper policies in place, we can enforce `hipstershop-dev-deny` policy moving closer to zero-trust security approach.
-You can either enforced the already deployed staged `hipstershop-dev-deny` policy using the `Policies Board` view in the Enterirpse Manager UI, or you can apply an enforcing `hipstershop-dev-deny` policy manifest.
+> Now as we have proper policies in place, we can play around with `staged.hipstershop-dev-deny` policy as a beta version to test your E-W control, and once you are happy with the results, you can using the `Policies Board` view in the Enterirpse Manager UI to enforce it as `hipstershop-dev-deny` policy manifest.

-    ```bash
-    # apply enforcing hipstershop-dev-deny policy manifest
-    kubectl apply -f demo/101-security-controls/hipstershop-dev-deny.yaml
-    # you can delete staged default-deny policy
-    kubectl delete -f demo/101-security-controls/staged.hipstershop-dev-deny.yaml

 [Next -> Module 5-2](../modules/microsegmentation.md)